 - Carotid intima media thickness test, which is an ultrasound that measures the thickness of two inner layers in your carotid artery

 High cholesterol and metabolic syndrome are dangerous conditions.
-Visit Manhattan Cardiovascular Associates to get the tests your cardiovascular doctor in NYC need to make an accurate diagnosis.
+Visit New York City cardiologist Dr. Michael Ghalchi to get the tests your cardiac doctor need to make an accurate diagnosis and to come up with an appropriate treatment for metabolic syndrome.
 Make an appointment today.

-Dr. Michael Ghalchi, Cardiologist (Heart Doctor in NYC)
+Dr. Michael Ghalchi, Cardiologist (Metabolic Syndrome Treatment Specialist)

 (Between Madison Ave & Park Ave)